lucascrlsn/lucascrlsn/README.md

 - :telescope: I am a hobbyist in the world of frontend, backend, UX/UI, Ham Radio, IPFS, blockchain and anything that catches my interest.

-- :seedling: Exploring Google Apps Script
+- :seedling: Exploring Dataview and template design in Obsidian

 - :zap: In my free time, I chop wood